Preventing spills is one of our key performance objectives — a goal that drives accountability across all employee levels.

 Spill Response Team

-If a spill occurs, we’re prepared to respond efficiently with a comprehensive, cross-functional team including Operations, Emergency Response and Environmental employees.
+If a spill occurs, we’re prepared to respond efficiently with a comprehensive, cross-functional team including Operations, Emergency Response and HSER employees.
 When activated, this team focuses first on safety, then on environmental protection and regulatory compliance.

 - Secure site for public safety and protection of on-site personnel